We are working to reduce our total water consumption and associated demand on this scarce resource.

 The University treats wastewater from its Veterinary School and dilutes this before it enters the public sewers.
 Our Surrey Sports Park facilities have abatement systems to limit the flow rate of water into the public sewers and reduce pressure on infrastructure.

-At our Stag Hill campus we maintain two lakes which enhance the biodiversity of the site but also act as abatement systems, collecting surface run off (through fuel interceptors) and slowing its entry into water courses, reducing the risk of flooding.
-These interceptors also serve as a method of preventing any spillages from entering the lakes.
+At our Stag Hill, Manor Park, and Surrey Research Park campuses, we have several ponds and lakes that not only improve the site's biodiversity but also function as abatement systems.
+They collect surface runoff using fuel interceptors and slow its entry into watercourses, reducing the risk of flooding.
+Additionally, these interceptors also prevent any spillages from entering the lakes.

 Water refill points

-We recognise the impact that plastic has on our ecosystems, so we’re committed to reducing the use of single-use plastic bottles.
-The University offers a series of refill points around campus for staff, students and visitors to refill their bottles.
-We are planning to install more of these points in 2020.
+We recognise plastic's impact on our ecosystems, so we’re committed to reducing the use of single-use plastic bottles.
+The University offers 106 refill points around campus, allowing staff, students and visitors to refill their bottles.
+Additionally, all cold water taps are drinkable unless otherwise labelled.